 How do low progesterone levels affect pregnancy?

-Balanced hormone levels are important for a healthy and happy pregnancy.
-Progesterone maintains the uterus until you give birth, so when progesterone levels drop it can cause some serious complications.
+Balanced hormone levels are important for a healthy and happy pregnancy and there are a handful of ways that low progesterone affects pregnancy.
+Because progesterone is responsible for maintaining the uterus until you give birth, when progesterone levels drop it can cause some serious complications.

 Some common low progesterone symptoms include: